dnguy4/mb-db/content/pages/about.md

 This website is a wiki for the cards within Millennium Blades.
 Most of the singles from the game should be here.
 This includes the Set Rotation, Decked Out, and Collusion/Draw Power expansions.
 The images were taken from the Tabletop Simulator mod.
 The descriptions were taken from the Card List spreadsheet by the user MrKarato from the Level 99 Games [Discord](https://discord.com/invite/4u4Y6Hr).
 Many thanks to the community for these assets!

-If you notice a missing card or low quality image, please let me know by opening a GitHub issue or messaging the user SouPig within the official Level 99 Games Discord.
+If you notice a missing card or low quality image, please let me know by opening a GitHub [issue](https://github.com/dnguy4/mb-db/issues).
 The wiki is an unofficial fan-work, and is not endorsed or approved by Level 99 Games.